usdot-fhwa-OPS/V2X-Hub/src/v2i-hub/CARMACloudPlugin/README.md

 ### Messages

-**TCR**: This message contains information from a requesting CAV about what traffic controls it wants to know about.
-This includes information about time and location for which it wants traffic controls.
+**TCR**: This message contains information from a requesting CAV about which traffic controls it is requesting, including the time and geographic region for which the controls apply.

-**TCM**: This message contains information about traffic controls like speed limits or lane closures and geographic information about the locations they apply to.
+**TCM**: This message contains information about traffic controls such as speed limits or lane closures and geographic information about the locations they apply to.

 > [!NOTE]
-> **TCM** and **TCR** are CARMA ecosystem prototype messages that have been proposed to the SAE standard for inclusion in J2735 V2X Message set.
+> **TCM** and **TCR** are CARMA ecosystem prototype messages that have been proposed for inclusion in the SAE J2735 V2X message set.

 ## Technical Communication Flow

-### Request traffic
+### Request Traffic
 The Message Receiver Plugin receives a TCR from an RSU and publishes it to the CARMA Cloud Plugin.
-The CARMA Cloud Plugin then sends a TCM request with the TCR message to CARMA Cloud using an HTTPS POST over the SSH forward tunnel.
-CARMA Cloud processes the request and prepares to return the appropriate HTTP TCM response initiated by CARMA Cloud server to V2X-Hub.
+The CARMA Cloud Plugin then sends a TCM request containing the TCR message to CARMA Cloud using an HTTPS POST over the SSH forward tunnel.
+CARMA Cloud processes the request and later initiates a separate HTTP TCM response back to V2X-Hub.

 > [!WARNING]
 > This does not follow the typical HTTP request/response pattern.
 CARMA Cloud initiates a separate HTTP TCM response back to V2X-Hub after processing the TCM request.